Best Batting Drills: The Sink Drill with Rick Eisenberg

 This batting drill for youth helps young hitters build a powerful, explosive swing with great hitting fundamentals and body movements.

-This particular batting drill does one thing really well... helps players get the feeling of generating power with the legs by learning what it should feel like to build, hold, and finally release the tension in your backside... driving with that large glute muscle... which is the very first step to hit with power, and must happen before the swing whips through the zone when hitting the ball for power.
+This particular batting drill does one thing really well... helps players get the feeling of generating power with the legs by learning what it should feel like to build, hold, and finally release the tension in your backside... driving with that large glute muscle... which is the very first step to hit with power.
+It's an essential skill and must happen before the swing whips through the zone, when hitting the ball for power.

 Baseball coaches are always looking for youth baseball drills to improve their players' hitting.
-Drills work because they challenge the players to lengthen their swings, which forces them to move more freely.
-This gives them a chance to develop more power in their swings, which, in turn, helps to generate momentum.
+Batting drills work because they challenge the players to lengthen their swings, which forces them to move more freely.
+This gives them a chance to develop more power in their swings, which in turn, helps to generate momentum.

 When a baseball coach is teaching hitters the fundamentals of hitting, the stance, swing and approach all form one inseparable unit.
 A hitter’s stance(s) are the foundation of their swing, and the swing is their approach.
 Without proper form and execution, you’ll never develop a repeatable swing or actual approach.

-This drill for baseball players is important because it teaches young players how to use their lower half to generate more force/power in their baseball swing.
+This hitting drill for baseball players is important because it teaches young players how to use their lower half to generate more force/power in their baseball swing.